madetech/handbook/roles/principal_delivery_manager.md

 ## Competencies and behaviours
 Delivery Principals are expected to be operating at, or working towards, [SFIA level 6](https://sfia-online.org/en/sfia-8/responsibilities/level-6) in all five competencies.
 In addition to this, the below list describes specific competencies and behaviours that you’ll need in this role.

-**Don’t worry - we don’t expect you to tick all of these when you join, we will work together to define learning and development objectives that help you meet these competencies.**
+We don’t expect you to tick all of these when you join.
+We'll work together to define learning and development objectives that help you meet these competencies.

 ### Articulation and role modelling of Made Tech values, purpose, and vision
 * Describe each with examples